myinsilicom/harmonization_benchmark/README.md

 The definition of the **FAIRness score**:

-The FAIRness score quantifies the alignmentof input metadata with a given data model,such as GDC standard.
-It is calculated as theratio of harmonized data cells to the totalexpected cells across all required variables(16 for GDC).
-The score ranges from 0 to 1,with higher values indicating bettercompliance and metadata quality.
+The FAIRness score quantifies the alignment of input metadata with a given data model, such as GDC standard.
+It is calculated as the ratio of harmonized data cells to the total expected cells across all required variables (16 for GDC).
+The score ranges from 0 to 1,with higher values indicating better compliance and metadata quality.

 ## Dataset Description